The Dnestr bridgeheads of the 3rd Ukrainian Front

 The river Dnestr is a pretty big stream on the last 60 kilometers

 between Grigoriopol and its mouth into the Black Sea west of Odessa.
-It presented a major natural obstacle and was well
+It presented a major natural obstacle and was

 fast advance in March and April 1944, the Red Armies 3rd Ukrainian Front